PET INSURANCE

 Why do waiting periods exist?

-Pet insurance is meant to help cover expenses related to future medical needs — not pay for illnesses or injuries a pet already has.
-It’s not financially feasible for pet insurance companies to pay for all medical issues that happened prior to a policy starting.
-Waiting periods help ensure that insurance companies only pay for eligible expenses after a policy has been bought.
-They can also protect companies from insurance fraud.
+Pet insurance is meant to help you cover expenses related to new health issues — not pay for illnesses or injuries a pet already has.
+It’s not financially feasible for pet insurance companies to pay for all medical issues that occur prior to a policy starting.

 What if my pet gets hurt or sick during the waiting period?

 Typically, anything that happens to your pet during a waiting period isn’t covered.
 For example, if you enrolled in a policy with a 10-day waiting period on illnesses, but your dog got sick on day eight, your policy won’t cover those vet expenses.
+You’d be fully responsible for the cost of your pet’s care.

 Are all waiting periods the same?

-The short answer is no — each insurance policy and provider has their own waiting periods, as well as differences regarding which benefits fall under each waiting period.
-However, you may find commonalities when shopping around for pet insurance.
-Fortunately, we’ve made it easier to compare pet insurance coverage, so you can see how the waiting periods and other benefits stack up against each other.
+However, you may notice commonalities among different options, too.
+Fortunately, we’ve made it easier to compare pet insurance coverage, so you can see how waiting periods and other benefits stack up against each other.

 Don’t Wait To Get Your Pet Covered